daviaraujocc/food-genius-ai/README.md

 ## 🚀 Deploying to Kubernetes 🚀

-To deploy the service to production, you can use the following commands:
+To deploy the service to k8s, you can use the following commands:

 ```bash
 bentoml build -f bentofile.yaml